 Data collection is supported through the use of a locally developed add-on to our Student Information System (Banner).
-Data for all Major Assessments connected with courses are input into this system by faculty teaching the courses.
+Data for all Major Assessments connected with courses are inputted into this system by faculty teaching the courses.
 Data for assessments not associated with a course are input by department chairs or their designee.
 The Banner system allows department chairs, program coordinators, the Dean of the School of Education, and the Assessment Coordinator to access reports for all Major Assessments for individual students, programs, and for the Unit.

-Use of data for systematic evaluation and improvement is supported by the Professional Education Unit Assessment Committee, the Assessment Coordinator, and various administrative and faculty groups including the Dean's office, the Teacher Education Council, the NCATE Coordinating Council, department chairs, and program coordinators.
+Use of data for systematic evaluation and improvement is supported by the Professional Education Unit Assessment Committee, the Assessment Coordinator, and various administrative and faculty groups including the Dean's office, the Teacher Education Council, department chairs, and program coordinators.
 Department chairs use data for annual evaluation of program effectiveness using assessment data and for planning future program improvements.
-The Professional Education Unit holds regular "Data Day" meetings open to all faculty.
+The Professional Education Unit holds regular "Data Day" meetings open to all faculty members, and specific "Data Day" meetings open, additionally, to partners in the public schools.
 These meetings focus on data collected regarding the unit as a whole and areas of needed focus and improvement.